ligato/docs/docs/plugins/vpp-plugins.md

 ### Interface Status

-Interface status is a **collection of interface data** that can be stored in an external database or sent as a notification.
+Interface status is a **collection of interface data** that can be stored in an external database, or sent as a notification.

 The VPP agent waits on several types of VPP events such as object creation, deletion or counter updates.
 The event is processed and all data extracted.
 Using the collected information, the VPP agent builds a notification which is sent to all registered publishers or databases.
 Any errors that occurred are also stored.
 The statistics readout is performed every second.

-!!! danger "Important"
+!!!
+Note
-    The interface status is disabled by default, since no default publishers are defined.
-The interface status can be set in the [VPP interface conf file][vpp-interface-conf-file].
+    The publishing of interface status is disabled by default, since no default publishers are defined.
+Publishing interface status can be set by adding one or more `StatusPublishers` to the [VPP interface conf file][vpp-interface-conf-file].

-**References**
+**References:**

 - [VPP interface status proto][vpp-interface-state-proto]
 - [VPP interface status models][vpp-interface-model]